Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

-\begin{prop} Let $\eta_0$ be a closed one-form defined in an open neighborhood of a closed stratified subset $K_i$ of $S_{c_i}$ such that $\eta_0(X)>0$ and $\int_{\gamma}\eta_0=\frac{1}{d_{\gamma}}$ for each one-dimensional substratum $\gamma$ (which is a periodic orbit) of $K_i$.
-Then $\eta_0$ extends to a closed-one form $\eta$ in all $N_i$ satisfying $\eta(X)>0$ and $\int_{\gamma} \eta=\frac{1}{d_{\gamma}}$ for each one-dimensional substratum $\gamma$ of $S_{c_i}$. \end{prop} Here a closed stratified subset $K_i$ will always be a collection of open cylinders, open M\"obius bands and the circles in their closure.
-If we choose $K_i=\emptyset$, the previous proposition simply provides some $\eta$ in $N_i$ satisfying the claimed properties, and this is exactly the statement of \cite[Proposition 2.8]{CV2}.
-The fact that one can prescribe $\eta_0$ near a connected substratum follows from the proof \cite[Proposition 2.8]{CV2}.
-Indeed, given $\eta_0$, we choose some closed one form $\eta_2$ near each one-dimensional substratum $\gamma$ that is not in $K_i$, such that $\eta_2(X)>0$ and $\int_{\gamma}\eta_2=\frac{1}{d_{\gamma}}$.
-Now we have a one-form defined near each one-dimensional substratum, but also on each two-dimensional substratum of $K_i$.
+\begin{proof} Here a closed stratified subset $K_i$ will always be a collection of open cylinders, open M\"obius bands, and the circles in their closure.

+From the proof of \cite[Proposition 2.8]{CV2}, we deduce that one can prescribe $\eta_0$ near a connected substratum.
+Indeed, given $\eta_0$, we choose some closed one form $\eta_2$ near each 1-dimensional substratum $\gamma$ that is not in $K_i$, such that $\eta_2(X)>0$ and $\int_{\gamma}\eta_2=\frac{1}{d_{\gamma}}$.
+Now we have a 1-form defined near each 1-dimensional substratum of $S_{c_i}$ and in the whole closed stratified subset $K_i\subset S_{c_i}$.
 It is shown in \cite[Section 2, p.
-463-464]{CV2} how to extend a given one-form satisfying these two conditions from a neighborhood of the boundary of a two-stratum to the interior.
-Hence, we apply this to each two-stratum that was not in $K_i$, to conclude Proposition \ref{prop:CV2}.\\
+463-464]{CV2} how to extend a given 1-form satisfying these two conditions from a neighborhood of the boundary of a two-stratum to a neighborhood of its interior.
+Hence, we apply this to each two-stratum that was not in $K_i$, to conclude Proposition~\ref{prop:CV2}. \end{proof}